-Making labneh involves stirring a teaspoon of salt into about 2 cups of yogurt and straining it through a piece of cheesecloth until you've achieved your desired consistency.
-After about a day of straining in the refrigerator, you will have a softish consistency that's perfect for dipping.
-Just drizzle on some good olive oil, sprinkle on some za'atar and grab the pita bread.
-I prefer to start with Greek style yogurt which is already partially strained.
+Making labneh involves stirring salt into good quality full-fat plain yogurt, preferably the Greek variety, and then straining it through cheesecloth until it reaches the desired consistency.
+Tie the cheesecloth into a ball and set it in a sieve over a deep bowl; after about half a day to a day of straining in the refrigerator, the labneh reaches a soft state perfect for dipping.
+Just drizzle on some good olive oil, sprinkle on some za'atar, and grab the pita bread.